alexdlaird/pyngrok/docs/integrations.rst

 End-to-End Testing
 ------------------

-Some testing use-cases might mean we want to temporarily expose a route via a ``pyngrok`` tunnel to fully validate a workflow.
+Some testing use-cases might mean you want to temporarily expose a route via a ``pyngrok`` tunnel to fully validate a workflow.
 For example, an internal end-to-end tester, a step in a pre-deployment validation pipeline, or a service that automatically updates a status page.

-Whatever the case may be, extending `unittest.TestCase <https://docs.python.org/3/library/unittest.html#unittest.TestCase>`_ and adding our own fixtures that start the dev server and open a ``pyngrok`` tunnel is relatively simple.
+Whatever the case may be, extending `unittest.TestCase <https://docs.python.org/3/library/unittest.html#unittest.TestCase>`_ and adding your own fixtures that start the dev server and open a ``pyngrok`` tunnel is relatively simple.
 This snippet builds on the `Flask example above <#flask>`_, but it could be easily modified to work with Django or another framework if its dev server was started/stopped in the ``start_dev_server()`` and ``stop_dev_server()`` methods and ``PORT`` was changed.